 Keefe Hall

-During the dedication of Keefe Hall, LWC colleagues recalled the contributions and impact the late English professor had during her tenure at the liberal arts college.
-Carolyn Keefe taught English from 1997-2009 at LWC, where she was known as a demanding professor who "put many young people on the path to effective, productive futures."
+During the dedication of Keefe Hall, LWU colleagues recalled the contributions and impact the late English professor had during her tenure at the liberal arts college.
+Carolyn Keefe taught English from 1997-2009 at LWU, where she was known as a demanding professor who "put many young people on the path to effective, productive futures."

 Keefe Hall is a 9,200-square-foot, one-story residence hall located on Blue Raider Drive.
-The building, on the west side of LWC's A.P.
-White Campus, houses 46 female undergraduate students plus a resident director.
+The building, on the west side of LWU's A.P.
+White Campus, houses 46 female undergraduate students and two resident assistants.

 Hall Amenities